 That Germany lost the Second World War is not in doubt.
 That Germans suffered as a result is obvious.
 Some suffered more than others.

 The Wehrmacht lost the war.
 The Luftwaffe lost the war.
 The civilians lost the war.
 The Nazis, however, did not lose the war.
 The Nazis got away.

 It is true that a tiny minority of individual Nazis lost the war.
 Göbbels, Göring, Kaltenbrunner, and the man claiming to be Hess lost the war.
 Perhaps it is even true that Hitler and Himmler lost the war as well, though forensic evidence to the effect is notably scant.

 The Nazi Party and the S.S., as organizations, got away intact.
 They got away with the money, the Reichsbank treasury, $15,000,000,000 in 1945 money.
-This included the tooth gold.
-Guinness calls it the world's largest unsolved robbery.
+Guinness calls it the world's largest unsolved bank robbery in history.
 Then there was all the stolen art, pieces of which, to this day, occasionally surface.
 The Nazis did very well in the war, from a business viewpoint.
 War is a business.
 It is fought for material gain.
 The Nazis gained materially, and lived to spend it thus, they won the war.
 They did not win as much as they wanted to win, but who does?
 They did win a great deal.
 What they lost was territory.
 What they gained was treasure, new friends, and experience.

 The treasure included a couple of U-boats full of bearer bonds, numbered stock shares and patent certificates.